henri5/maven-intellij-project-importer/README.md

 It's not smart though - don't try adding ANDROID_MODULE or something else there.
 For there needs to be different custom importer.
 Make a pull request or whatever.

+If plugin doesn't seem active during startup from IntelliJ, open module settings -> plugin deployment and edit META-INF location forth and back so that .iml file will get a line about plugin.xml location.

 Download the zip from - https://github.com/henri5/maven-intellij-project-importer/releases

 ## TODO